waku-org/js-waku/guides/reactjs-store.md

 Before starting, you need to choose a _Content Topic_ for your dApp.
 Check out the [how to choose a content topic guide](choose-content-topic.md) to learn more about content topics.

-For this guide, we are using a single content topic: `/store-guide/1/news/proto`.

 # Setup

 Create a new React app: